 There is no “one size fits all” treatment for prostate cancer.
 You should learn as much as possible about the many treatment options available and, in conjunction with your physicians, make a decision about what’s best for you.
-Because men diagnosed with localized prostate cancer today may live for many years, any decision made now will probably reverberate for a long time.
+Because men diagnosed with localized prostate cancer today may live for many years (or decades), it is important to discuss not only cure, but also quality of life.

 Your decision-making process will likely include a combination of clinical and psychological factors, including: